Inventory Control

 Efficient Operations – The control of inventory ensures that production and supply chain operations function smoothly.
 Effective inventory control can assist in preventing bottlenecks and issues in operations, leading to improved efficiency and shorter lead times.

-See also Understanding the Process of Strategy Formulation
+See also Understanding the Differences: Board of Management vs Board of Directors

 Strategic Decision-Making – Accurate inventory levels and turnover data provide helpful information for strategic decision-making.
 It helps businesses recognize trends, forecast demand, and make informed decisions about offerings of goods, suppliers, and development strategies.